 - Submit the PBD Alpha Pi Chapter Student Travel request form (pdf).

 - Write a brief (2-3 paragraph) narrative describing the paper or workshop and its significance to your educational experience and/or your degree program.

 - If the paper or workshop is to be given in the United States, clarify its international focus.

 - Obtain a sealed letter of support from your graduate advisor or a faculty member familiar with your work.
 The letter should comment on the quality of your work and scholarship.
 It should also discuss the significance of your research to the conference or the field in general and any other justification for the award the faculty member deems significant.

-- Deliver the completed application package to Emma Hage, International Programs, 1450 Jayhawk Boulevard, Room 300 Strong Hall, Lawrence, KS 66045.
+- Deliver the completed application package to Rebecca Rumptz, International Programs, 1450 Jayhawk Boulevard, Room 300 Strong Hall, Lawrence, KS 66045.